Skip to main content

 Additional Requirements/Contingencies (if applicable):

-• External Acceptance Recommendation or Document - for any summer project that is not on Swarthmore’s campus (with the exception of Swarthmore faculty-led summer projects that take place off campus).
+• External Acceptance Recommendation or Document - for any summer project that is not on Swarthmore’s campus in the Arts & Humanities and Social Sciences.
 External Acceptances must include the following: your name as the person being accepted, date of acceptance, dates/duration of experience, contact name for the individual (first and last name) with the program, program name (if applicable), and an email address for the individual should someone need to be contacted.

-• Research Compliance/Committee Approvals: Institutional Review Board (IRB/Departmental Review) for research involving human subjects, Institutional Animal Care and Use Committee (IACUC) for research involving vertebrates, Institutional Biosafety Committee (IBC) for research involving biohazards.
+• Research Compliance/Committee Approvals: Institutional Review Board (IRB/Departmental Review) for student-led research involving human subjects.